Exploring the Peloponnese & Delphi

 Monemvasia & Napflio –

 By the time we departed Olympia and drove towards the southern reaches of the Peloponesse, we were a little numb from all “the old stuff” (Jani’s succinct summation of all the antiquities) we had seen.
-It was a giant puzzle whose pieces we were attempting to adapt it into a coherent time line of centuries and civilizations.
-In truth, we were getting bleary-eyed just thinking about it.
-Fortunately, the next two stops were relatively intact despite their roles in Greek history.
+It was a giant puzzle whose pieces we were attempting to adapt into a coherent time line of centuries and civilizations.
+In truth, it was a little numbing.
+The next two stops would not require the imagination of rebuilding fallen ruins, but were still important to Greek history.

-Our next stop was Monemvasia, a tied island fortress, connected to the mainland by a 400 meter tombolo.
-The attraction for us is that we would be sleeping within the fortress walls.
-We were less interested in the history here, than looking forward to a unique experience.
+Truthfully, we were less interested in the history here, than looking forward to a unique experience.
 Monemvasia, did not disappoint, as the photos, below, will attest.

 After the wonderful overnight at Monemvasia, we ventured to Nafplio, a seaport town that has once the capital of the First Hellenic Republic in the 1800’s.
-We found a wonderful square the we had dinner, gazing at a beautiful Ficus Tree and sun-lit mountain castle in the distance.
+Like many of the fortress cities, it featured an upper and a lower village, with maze-like streets that made finding our accommodation a challenge.
+Once settled though, we walked to a wonderful square where we had dinner, gazing at an incredibly beautiful Ficus Tree and sun-lit mountain castle in the distance.

 The next day we would leave the Peloponesse, drive back to Attica (the region where Athens is located) and fly to the Island of Santorini, hoping to see a different side of Greek life.